invadergir/juce-double-precision-poc/README.md

 The performance results show that there is about a 4.5 microsecond penalty for copying single-precision audio into a double-precision buffer and back.

-It is interesting to note that in the example synthesiser code, the sine wave generation uses either the `"float"` or `"double"` version of the std::sin() function, and the performance results between the `"float"` or `"double"` versions of the audio processing code, when subtracting the buffer copy penalty, are almost exactly the same (+200 nanoseconds).
+It is interesting to note that in the example synthesiser code, the sine wave generation uses either the `"float"` or `"double"` version of the std::sin() function, and the performance results between the `"float"` or `"double"` versions of the audio processing code -- when subtracting the buffer copy penalty -- are almost exactly the same (+200 nanoseconds).
 So at least on my 5-year old Intel laptop processor, those different-precision functions perform roughly the same.

+I should also note that I tested the python script on both Windows and Linux, and there are no cross-platform issues with any of the file modifications.
+On Windows, it deletes the "Builds" directory to ensure that the Projucer reruns the IDE project generation; however it remains to be seen on Linux and Mac how to best handle the build there.
+This step might not even be necessary.

 ## Discussion

 ### Benefits

 The main benefit of both approaches is that they enable object-oriented development techniques, simplifying designs.
 Although the example audio processing code provided ("`SineWaveSynthesiser.h`") is not particularly object-oriented, its interface includes parameters of type "`AudioBuffer<SAMPLE_TYPE>`", which is now a concrete type that you can use in virtual methods, create an interface around, and implement object-oriented patterns on.
-For a good object-oriented example of a synthesiser built using a single-type AudioBuffer, please see [https://github.com/invadergir/midi-synthesiser](https://github.com/invadergir/midi-synthesiser).
-It also includes a solution to the arbitrary effect-ordering problem mentioned in the Problem Description.
+For a good example of an object-oriented synthesiser design written with only a single-type AudioBuffer, please see [https://github.com/invadergir/midi-synthesiser](https://github.com/invadergir/midi-synthesiser).
+That repository also includes a solution to the arbitrary effect-ordering problem mentioned in the Problem Description.

 By using O.O. software designs: